unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Sort function created for data frames in library.
 * Code base can now take in a processed and labeled csv and run svm on it.

 ## 0.6.0.0 [02-11-2014] #